Ivory-Hubert/Developer-Assistant/da/intro.md

 ### Using the program.
 1. **What *not* to do**

+> **Note:**
+> Windows only. if you have no third-party terminal pager, don't use the "Pager view" option for previewing changelogs.

 Don't change the folder structure or modify variable names inside `.ini` files.

 2. **Features and information**